sigmod/sqlpp/document.md

 element, to "de-listify" the list and obtain the desired scalar for the comparison.

 ## <a id="Let_clauses">LET clauses
-Similar to `WITH` clauses, `Let` clauses can be useful when a (complex) expression is used several times in a query.
+Similar to `WITH` clauses, `LET` clauses can be useful when a (complex) expression is used several times in a query, such that the query can be more concise.
 The next query shows an example.

 ##### Example